How Do You Find Standard Deviation In Google Sheets

 • Press Enter.

 Similar to STDEV.S, this function calculates the standard deviation, but it assumes you have data for the entire population.
-(See Also: How To Link Separate Google Sheets)
+(See Also: How To Make A Dependent Drop Down List In Google Sheets)

 Understanding the Results